-Chakib Mansour Khodja, 36, of Jefferson Park, was arrested Friday after arriving on a flight to O’Hare International Airport, Chicago Police Supt.
+Chakib Mansour Khodja, 36, of Jefferson Park, was arrested Friday after arriving on a flight to O’Hare Airport, Chicago Police Supt.
 Larry Snelling announced Monday.

 Khodja was charged with three felony counts of aggravated criminal sexual assault in the most recent attacks.
-Additionally, he also charged with sexual abuse, aggravated kidnapping, unlawful restraint, attempted home invasion and public indecency charges.
+Additionally, he is also charged with sexual abuse, aggravated kidnapping, unlawful restraint, attempted home invasion and public indecency charges.

 A Cook County judge ordered him detained pending trial on all felony counts, citing his “repetitive, predatory behavior.”